 Best practice is to require a 250/500/100 policy, or a $250,000 bodily injury limit per person, $500,000 total bodily injury limit for multiple victims, and $100,000 property damage limit.
 This level of coverage doesn't just protect the company; it also protects the employee in the event he or she is struck by an uninsured or under-insured motorist.

 Many organizations think it is sufficient to get proof of auto insurance coverage by having employees submit pictures of their insurance coverage cards.
-However, this is not accurate because those cards do not list the liability limits and other important information that an employer needs to keep on file.
+However, those cards do not list the liability limits and other important information that an employer needs to keep on file.

 What is an auto insurance declaration page?